-For our QCD global analysis of spin-averaged and spin-dependent PDFs we consider data on physical observables available from processes for which QCD factorization theorems exist in leading power collinear factorization.
-These include unpolarized and polarized inclusive deep-inelatic scattering (DIS) from protons (p) and deuterons (D) (and He for polarized), Drell-Yan lepton-pair production in unpolarized pp and pD scattering, and inclusive jet production in unpolarized pp and $p\bar{p}$ collisions, and in polarized pp collisions.
-These are summarized in Table I, where we also indicate the relevant factorization between
+For our QCD global analysis of spin-averaged and spindependent PDFs we consider data on physical observables available from processes for which a collinear QCD factorization framework is applicable [32,34,35].
+These include unpolarized and polarized inclusive deep-inelastic scattering (DIS) from protons (p) and deuterons (D) (and 3He for polarized), Drell-Yan lepton-pair production in unpolarized pp and pD scattering, and inclusive jet production in unpolarized pp and $p\bar{p}$ collisions, and in polarized pp collisions.
+These are summarized in Table I, where we also indicate the relevant factorization between the short-distance partonic cross sections (Δ) \mathcal{H} describing the hard scattering in perturbative QCD and the corresponding nonperturbative PDFs, as well as the kinematic variables involved.
+The repeated indices i, j are summed over all parton flavors.